 In the 1980s HDZ and Columbus Zoo also bred white tigers.
 Columbus Zoo had a pair of heterozygotes and also wanted to breed from a pair of whites.
-HDZ bought Tony's parents Raja and Sheba II, and Tony's orange sister Obie, from the IAE (Baron von Uhl).
-Raja and Sheba II had produced at least 2 more white cubs, while at a fair in Baltimore in 1976; the whereabouts of those offspring is unknown.
+HDZ acquired Tony's parents Raja and Sheba II, and Tony's orange sister Obie, from the IAE (Baron von Uhl) - these tigers had been seized from Fort Bengali.
 In 1978, HDZ borrowed Ranjit (son of Ramana and Kesari) from NZP to breed with Obie.
 Ranjit's mother Kesari also went to HDZ, but produced no more cubs.
 Ranjit was bred to four tigresses, including an orange tigress from Muscatine (Weed Park Zoo, Iowa) and orange tigresses Soma and Tanya to widen the gene pool.
 The offspring were then crossed to produce both orange and white offspring.

 Ranjit-Obie matings produced both orange and white offspring.
 A brother and sister pair of supposedly pure-Bengal tigers (unregistered) from Knoxville Zoo were bred to Ranjit and Bharat in Washington (the female might have been Soma).
 In 2006, Omaha Zoo still had two of Ranjit's granddaughters (his last descendents were born 1998), one of whom was on loan to Michigan.
 According to Sara Iverson's ZooGoer article, a Bengal tiger (possibly not purebred) named Jack was sent from the San Francisco Zoo and bred to Bharat in Washington.
 Jack appears to have sired Kanchana, a tigress who later bore at least one white cub (possibly at Riverbanks Zoo, Columbia, South Carolina).